Save $1.34 per gallon on gas at the cheapest station in Los Angeles - NewsBreak

 Save $1.34 per gallon on gas at the cheapest station in Los Angeles

-(LOS ANGELES, CA) Depending on where you fill up in Los Angeles, you could be saving up to $1.34 per gallon on gas.
+(LOS ANGELES, CA) According to Los Angeles gas price data, you could be saving up to $1.34 per gallon on gas.

-According to a survey by GasBuddy, Berri Brothers at 3860 E 3Rd St was the cheapest station in the area, with regular listed at $3.85 per gallon at the pumps Wednesday.
-That was compared to Shell at 900 N Hill St, where a gallon of regular was selling for $5.19.
+On Saturday the cheapest gallon of unleaded regular in the area was at Berri Brothers at 3860 E 3Rd St. Regular there was listed at $3.85 per gallon Wednesday, compared to $5.19 at Shell at 900 N Hill St, which GasBuddy clocked as the most expensive station in the area.

-Of course, gas prices change day-to-day, and which station is cheapest in the city can change, too.
-Across the greater Los Angeles area, GasBuddy recorded the average price of gas at $4.35 per gallon for regular.
+Prices for all grades of gas change from day to day, meaning which station is cheapest can change, too.
+As of 04:54 PM, Tuesday, the average price was $4.37 per gallon for regular.

 Check out how stations across the area stack up, starting with the cheapest: